alvarogf97/IoTProject/README.md

 # Universal display led in a Nutshell

-This project is about the build and the development of a device which is able to decode the MQTT broker and draw them into an Oled display in an human readable format.
+This project is about the build and the development of a device which is able to decode the MQTT broker messages and show them into an Oled display in an human readable format.

 # Topics